KeYang8/WITT/README.md

 * cbr = C/(2^(2i)*3*2), i denotes the downsample number.
 For CIFAR10, i=2; for HR_image, i=4.
 * WITT_W/O model is the WITT model without Channel ModNet module which is trained on a fixed channel state (SNR).
 * 'multiple-snr' decides use either fixed or random SNR to train the model.
 For WITT_W/O model, 'multiple-snr' is set as a fixed SNR.
 For WITT model, 'muliple-snr' can be set as both fixed or random SNR.
-* For high-resolution images, we can firstly train the WITT_W/O model.
+* for high-resolution images, we can firstly train the WITT_W/O model.
 Then, the WITT_W/O model is used as a pre-training model to train the whole WITT model.
 ```
 python train.py --training --trainset {CIFAR10/DIV2K} --testset {CIFAR10/kodak/CLIC21} -- distortion-metric {MSE/MS-SSIM} --model {'WITT'/'WITT_W/O'} --channel-type {awgn/rayleigh} --C {bottleneck dimension} --multiple-snr {random or fixed snr}
 ```